Repurposing one piece of UGC across every channel

 How to legally collect UGC from Instagram and TikTok

 A repost is not permission.
-To use a customer’s photo or video on your store or in ads, you need a documented licence.
+To put a customer’s photo or video on your store or in an ad, you need a documented licence.
 Here is the practical workflow for collecting UGC from Instagram and TikTok the right way.

 - Strategy